This is a guide covering the key light.

 A firm understanding of this concept will affect your capabilities to change your lighting and give you access to different moods.

-Although this isn’t the only type of lighting that is used by photographers and cinematographers, it serves as the lighting basis.
+Although this isn’t the only type of lighting that photographers and cinematographers use, it serves as the lighting basis.

-After that, photographers will mix and mash the other components such as lighting color temperature, the distance between light and subject, the angle of light, diffusions, and lastly the strength of light.
+After that, photographers mix and match the other components, such as lighting color temperature, the distance between light and subject, the angle of light, diffusions, and, lastly, the strength of light.

 To sum it up, the key light orchestrates the atmosphere/mood for a shot.
 It works in tandem with fill light and backlight to achieve cinematic looks.